-I, on the other hand, do not enjoy mushrooms. at. all.
+However, my husband and oldest two sons love to eat fried mushrooms.
+I, on the other hand, do not enjoy mushrooms.
+At.
+All.
 There is just something about them.
-Call it a mental block, but I don’t eat mushrooms.
+Call it a mental block, but I don’t eat mushrooms. 🙂

-However, I was more than happy to fry up the mushrooms my boys found. 🙂
+However, I am always more than happy to fry up the mushrooms we find.

 You will notice in the picture above that two of the mushrooms’s stems look dark brown.
 I cut those parts off and didn’t serve them.
 Be sure to discard any parts of the mushrooms that look unsavory.

-When I am ready to cook the mushrooms I rinse them again and dry them on a towel.
+When I am ready to cook the mushrooms I rinse them again and dry them on a towel or paper towels.

 I dip the cut mushrooms into an egg and milk mixture first.
 Then, I dip them into a flour, salt, and pepper mixture.